- How to store food in refrigerator and freezer?

-- Wrap any items that have strong odors or high moisture content.
+- Wrap any items that have strong odours or high moisture content.

 - Store fruits and vegetables in crisper drawers, where trapped moisture helps preserve food quality for longer time periods.
 Most fruit and vegetables should be stored at a low temperature and high humidity.

-- Wrap raw meat and poultry securely so leakage and contamination of other foods or surfaces does not occur.
+- Wrap raw meat and poultry securely so leakage and contamination of other foods or surfaces do not occur.
 Any meat to be kept longer than two days should be frozen.